 Liz Maire (Trustee): An experienced educator and facilitator with 30 years involvement in delivery of environmental programmes, managing community partnerships and volunteer programmes with the Department of Conservation, NGO’s and private business.

 Shona Myers (Trustee): Ecologist (MSC) with 30 years experience working in central and regional government agencies and as consultant ecologist.
 Specialises in resource management and biodiversity policy as well as conservation management.
 President of the International Association for Ecology (INTECOL), the umbrella organisation for professional ecological societies worldwide.

 Chris Roberts (Trustee): Thirty-five years’ experience working with The Department of Conservation, commercial businesses, private land owners, community groups and iwi on conservation and community projects; Currently National Vegetation Manager (national rail contract) for Treescape Ltd.

 Thomas Stazyk (Trustee): (BS, MA, US-Certified Public Accountant and Fraud Examiner).
 Retired partner at Ernst & Young with 28 years’ experience specialising in financial audits of global companies, information systems auditing and forensic accounting.
-Currently co-manager of CUE Haven on the Kaipara Harbour, a project to restore a former dairy farm back to native NZ forest.
+He is also a trustee of the CUE Haven Community Trust, a project to restore a former dairy farm back to native NZ forest.

 Barrie Hopkins (Solicitor): (LL.B MRaeS) Barrister, Solicitor & Notary Public.
 Barrie specialises in commercial law, trusts and conveyancing and practices as a consultant to Turner Hopkins in Takapuna.